MobilityData/gtfs.org/docs/schedule/examples/fares-v2.md

 <sup><a href="https://gtfs.calitp.org/production/CleanAirExpressFaresv2.zip" target="_blank">Download the Clean Air Express feed</a></sup>

-## Define price differences based on time of trip
+## Define price differences based on time and day of trip

-Some transit agencies differentiate fares depending on the time and/or day of the week, where fares can be associated with specific time periods such as a peak, off-peak and/or weekends.
+Certain transit agencies vary their fares based on the time and/or day of the week.
+This means that fares are associated with a time period where the trip is made, such as peak, off-peak hours, or weekends.

-Washington DC’s <a href="https://www.wmata.com/fares/basic.cfm" target="_blank">Metrorail fares</a> vary based on multiple factors, including day and time of trip.
+Washington DC’s <a href="https://www.wmata.com/fares/basic.cfm" target="_blank">Metrorail fares</a> vary based on multiple factors, including the day and time of the trip.
 Variable time fares in GTFS can be defined using `timeframes.txt`, in which it is possible to designate specific time periods that then can be associated in `fare_leg_rules.txt` to assign the applicable fare product that corresponds to the time when the trip is made.
+The following is a fictional example, based on WMATA's fares.

 First, service days are defined using `calendar.txt`.